SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 - Press `Enter`
 - Click on `Check updates`

-Once you're sure that you're using Windows 10 or 11, you need to install all the latest updates.

-Open Windows Update:
-- Press `Windows` + `R`
-- Type  `ms-settings:windowsupdate`
-- Press `Enter`
-- Click on `Check updates`

  :white_check_mark: If you see a green check mark and the message *"You're up to date"*, then... you're up to date. :ok_hand:

 :heavy_exclamation_mark: If you have a red exclamation mark and the message *"Update available"*, you need to install these updates.
 Once installed, repeat the process to make sure there ar no new updates (Windows likes to magically bring up new updates after the prior one).

-:x: If you have an error message about Windows not being able to apply updates, please **contact a teacher**.

 <details>
-  <summary>If you have an error message...</summary>
+  <summary>:rotating_light: If you have an error message...</summary>

   We're going to activate *Windows Update Service* to fix updates.
-Some antiviruses and wosftware interfere (i.e. deactivate) it.
+Some antiviruses and softwares interfere (i.e. deactivate) it.
 Uncle Donatien is here to help you bring it back up.
   - Press `Windows` + `R`
   - Type  `services.msc`
   - Press `Enter`